Does CBD Oil Expire?

 Has your CBD oil been sitting on your shelf for a bit too long?
 In order to get the most out of your CBD oil, and keep yourself safe, it’s important to make sure that your CBD oil is fresh.
 CBD oil doesn’t stay fresh forever, so we’ve rounded up all you need to know about CBD oil and its shelf life.
 In order to answer the question: Is CBD Oil Safe?
 We’ll spend some time analyzing what makes this cannabinoid so unique, and how you can spot signs of age.

 CBD oil doesn’t last forever, so after a certain point, it will expire.
 CBD is a naturally occurring compound that can be found in both hemp and cannabis plants, and this compound will start to degrade over time.

 CBD oil’s popularity has grown in recent years thanks in large part to research that has discovered its vast range of potential therapeutic benefits.
-If you want to experience the possible benefits of CBD such as reducing anxiety (1), pain (2), and inflammation (3), it’s best to reach for CBD oil that hasn’t expired.

 How long will your CBD oil last?

 CBD takes a while to expire so you don’t have to worry about it going off soon after you purchase it.
 If you store your CBD oil correctly, you can expect it to last for around 1–2 years.
 Proper storage of CBD is key to its longevity.
 If you store your CBD oil incorrectly, you can expect it to expire sooner.